IanKnop/SmartHomeUI/README.md

 The _Smart Home UI_ is a PHP/JavaScript based user interface for controlling devices via tablet (i.e. wall mounted) or web browser.
 Due to its modular design it can be used in a variety of use-cases in which users should be able to invoke actions (i.e. smart lighting) via graphical user interface.

+## Getting Started / Preconditions

+To run this application it is mandatory that you fullfil following preconditions:

+- Webserver with working PHP installation (>7.4)

+Additionally if you want to access devices via ioBroker:

+- ioBroker
+- ioBroker REST API

+## Limitations

+As this project is still in a very early stage and furthermore is besopken for my personal needs it may not be the best choice for you.
+This is especially true if you are searching for a solution including a visual designer.

+For getting the most out of this project for you, it will also be neccessary to create additional media (i.e. floorplans) with third-party software and include it to your installation.

 ## ioBroker Adapter

 This terminal DOES NOT include any direct interfaces to smart home devices.
 However it has an adapter for the ioBroker-API and therefore can access all devices that are compatible with that.
 The adapter can be used after activating the REST-API on your ioBroker installation and change the information in adapters/ioBroker.adapter.js: